 Consequently there are strict regulations governing the use and security of open sources of radioactivity in the workplace.
 Anyone wanting to acquire and use open sources must follow the instructions below.

 The instructions represent best practice in restricting exposure to ionising radiations (as low as reasonably practicable, ALARP) and are in accordance with ‘best available technique’ (BAT) to prevent contamination of the environment with radioactivity.

 The instructions apply to all the University campuses and to all Departments of the University.

 Ionising radiation from open sources must only be used if there is no safer alternative way of carrying out the work and use of ionising radiation is unavoidable i.e. use of open sources must be justified.

 2. Environmental Permit.

 Environmental Permits issued by the Environment Agency are the means by which the keeping, use, accumulation and ultimate disposal of radioactive substances are regulated.
 Separate Environmental Permits exist for the University main campus and Clinical Sciences Research Laboratories at the Walsgrave campus.
-There is also a Permit for School of Life Sciences to keep, use and dispose radioactive substances at the Wellesbourne campus.

 For new work a check must be made that radionuclides and amounts (i.e. activity levels) intended to be worked with are covered by existing Environmental Permits.
 If they are not covered a variation to the Environmental Permit must be applied for; new radionuclides must not be acquired before a variation is granted.